Doubles (2011 film)

 Doubles is a 2011 Malayalam-language action comedy drama film directed by debutant Sohan Seenulal and written by the Sachi-Sethu duo.
-It stars Mammootty, Nadia Moidu and Taapsee Pannu, with Saiju Kurup, Anoop Chandran, Bijukuttan, Suraj Venjaramoodu, Anandaraj, Suresh and Avinash in other roles.
+It stars Mammootty, Nadhiya Moidu and Taapsee, with Saiju Kurup, Anoop Chandran, Bijukuttan, Suraj Venjaramoodu, Anandaraj, Suresh and Avinash in other roles.
 It also features Roma and Rima Kallingal in cameo roles, and music by James Vasanthan.
+The film marks the comeback of Nadhiya and the debuts of Taapsee Pannu and Avinash in Malayalam cinema.
 The film released coinciding with the festival of Vishu on 14 April 2011.
 Doubles is a story of two siblings who rescue victims of road accidents.
-Mammootty plays the role of Giri and Nadia his twin sister Gowri.

-Synopsis

-The film tells the story of fraternal twins Giri and Gowri, who lost their parents in an accident early in life.
-They grew up together in an orphanage, inseparable.
-When they grew rich, they set up an accident rescue unit in Puducherry in memories of their parents.
-They have even learned mountaineering to carry out rescue operations.
-Their team consists of Sameer, Susheelan, Bijukuttan, and a good for nothing ambulance-chasing lawyer named Lawrence.
-Giri and Gowri are absolutely inseparable, and for the same reason have remained unmarried as well.
-One day they rescue a girl named Saira Banu from an accident, but then on, with Saira's identity remaining a mystery.
-Saira remains behind a purdah for a long time, and the antics that the men around her come up with to take a look at her face forms the comedy element of the film.
-Giri finds that Saira's accident was fabricated by Gowri's fiancé Mishal.
-Everything around their happy life takes a sudden change from that point.